On the thermodynamic limit of interacting fermions in the continuum: Introduction

 In \cite{bh1,bh2} Buchholz proposed an alternative approach for constructing a $C^*$-dynamical system for continuous interacting bosons.
 It is based on his and Grundling's resolvent algebra approach \cite{bh}, where the algebra is generated by resolvents of the field.
 Therefore, in singular states with infinite particle densities the observables simply vanish, circumventing one of the main problems for bosons.
 The pure many-body problem of an unbounded interaction term, growing with the number of particles, still remains, and was treated in \cite{bh1} by considering the problem in all $n$-particle sectors.
-He used the explicit structure of of the particle number preserving observables of the resolvent algebra.
+He used the explicit structure of the particle number preserving observables of the resolvent algebra.
 The $n$-particle sectors are generated by a mixture of compact operators and identities on the different tensor factors, and different sectors are connected with certain coherent relations.
-With a slight extension, one obtains an algebra which is invariant under the dynamics, and where the dynamics acts continuously in each particle sector.
-Restricting to a subalgebra generated by time-averages then leads to a strongly continuous dynamics.
+With a slight extension, one obtains an algebra which is invariant under the dynamics, and where the dynamics acts pointwise continuously in each particle sector.
+Restricting to a subalgebra generated by time averages then leads to an even pointwise norm continuous dynamics (with respect to the operator norm on the full Hilbert space, as compared to restrictions to $n$ particles), and so to a $C^*$-dynamical system.
 In \cite{bh2} this technique was generalized to observables which are not particle number preserving.

 In contrast to other constructions of the thermodynamic limit by means of localized systems (cf. e.g. \cite{haag1967equilibrium,BR2,sakai1991operator}) this approach allows for the direct study of the infinite-volume system from the outset.
-This eliminates the need for approximations with increasingly large finite boxes with several possible boundary conditions, and varying volume-dependent algebras.
+This eliminates the need for approximations with increasingly large finite boxes with sharp boundary conditions, and varying volume-dependent algebras.
+Instead, one can work with arbitrary smooth trapping potentials for the localization, cf. also \cite{buchholzyngvason2024} for recent results in this context for free bosons.
 In particular, when trying to construct equilibrium states, one can work with a sequence of regularized models, where all the corresponding dynamics and states, as well as their limits, are defined within the same algebra.